Community-A-4E/Community-A-4E.github.io/index.md

 ### A-4E-C Version 2.3 Community Update

 Hello, A-4E-C pilots!
 We hope you are well.
-A-4E-C 2.3 brings greater compatibility with feautures introduced in DCS World 2.9, including fixes to radios, AGM-45 Shrikes, bomb fusing, and more.
+A-4E-C 2.3 brings greater compatibility with features introduced in DCS World 2.9, including fixes to radios, AGM-45 Shrikes, bomb fusing, and more.
 Thank you for flying the A-4E-C!
 ***DO NOT redistribute this mod without permission!***

 ### Contributing Developers